jungeml/MiniProject01/README.md

 I plan to succeed in using all of these requirements.
-My plan is to constantly write a saying to the terminal that will include an analog value.
+My plan is to constantly write a saying to the terminal that will include an analog value and the tempature using i2c in degrees Fahrenheit.
 The analog value will control the brightness of the LED in three steps, from low to medium to full brightness.
 I will also have an interupt driven switch that will cause an LED to blink 10 times after being pushed.
 To close the program I will use the classic ^C interrupt that